skimzor/DMG-AB/README.md

 # Disclaimer

-I have not personally tested these as they were made for a member of the Game Boy community so please use at your own risk.
+I have not personally tested these as they were made for a member of the Game Boy community, so please use at your own risk.

+# Credit

+- b_2_3_n for providing the OEM DMG Audio Boards to measure/trace.